tadashi-aikawa/obsidian-another-quick-switcher/README.md

 It can show backlinks from not only existing notes but also phantom(not existing) notes.

 ![Demo](https://raw.githubusercontent.com/tadashi-aikawa/obsidian-another-quick-switcher/master/demo/show-backlinks-from-the-dialog.gif)

+## For users who use earlier than v8.0.0

+Please read a "🔥 Breaking changes" section in the [Release note](https://github.com/tadashi-aikawa/obsidian-another-quick-switcher/releases/tag/8.0.0).

+## For users who use earlier than v7.0.0

+Please read a "🔥 Breaking changes" section in the [Release note](https://github.com/tadashi-aikawa/obsidian-another-quick-switcher/releases/tag/7.0.0).

 ## For users who use earlier than v6.0.0